-We will get back to hiring in the Philippines first and some key fundamental tips that will help you later in this article.
+We will get back to hiring in the Philippines first and some key fundamental tips.
+It will help you later in this article.
 Firstly, though, I would like to discuss my experience as a young business owner, what my experience has been in the hiring space, and why I stand by this rule.
-When it comes to hiring, most companies will be hiring based on instant need rather than having a carefully crafted plan with earmarked talent that they want in the future, as they grow.
+When hiring, most companies prioritize immediate need over a well-planned approach.
+This will identify the talent they want in the future as they grow.

 This hiring, out of need, will be the downfall to forgetting this rule and trying to plug a hole with a worker that is already 100% skilled in the area you want.
 Looking for, essentially, the unicorn.
 These unicorns do exist.
-However, they come with their own issues and they do not tend to stay very long and usually do not crack up to be what was expected on that glossy resume and big smile.
+However, their own issues come with them and they usually don’t stay very long.
+They often don’t live up to the expectations set by their glossy resume and big smile.

 I can remember it so clearly—all the challenges in this space and the pain that we went through trying to grow a business on this type of person.
 It was when I got to the point where I said “What do we stand for and where do we want to be?”.
 This is when I documented the entire process in sales and property management.
 This, once written, was a really good foundation to build on in every area, and the clearer it got, the clearer it was that no experienced person will follow what is in this process, as they think they know better.
 I thought to myself, “Who is running this show and whose name is on the door?”.